-- .2 Documentation that the BWMS is of a capacity within the range of the Treatment Rated Capacity for which it is intended. - .3 The amount of ballast water tested in the test cycle onboard should be consistent with the normal ballast operations of the ship and the BWMS should be operated at the Treatment Rated Capacity for which it is intended to be approved. - .4 Documentation of the results of three consecutive, valid test cycles showing discharge of treated ballast water in compliance with Regulation D-2. - .5 Valid tests are indicated by uptake water, for both the control tank and ballast water to be treated, with viable organism concentration exceeding 10 times the values of Regulation D-2.1 and control tank viable organism concentration exceeding the values of Regulation D-2.1 on discharge. - .6 Sampling regime: - .1 For the control tank: - .1 three replicate samples of influent water, collected over the period of uptake (e.g. beginning, middle, end). - .2 three replicate samples of discharge control water, collected over the period of discharge (e.g. beginning, middle, end). - .2 For treated ballast water: - .1 Three replicate samples of discharge treated water collected at each of three times during the period of discharge (e.g. 3 x beginning, 3 x middle, 3 x end). - .3 Sample sizes are: - .1 For the enumeration of organisms greater than or equal to 50 micrometres or more in minimum dimension, samples of at least one cubic metre should be collected.
+- .1 Test plan to be provided prior to testing. - .2 Documentation that the BWMS is of a capacity within the range of the treatment rated capacity for which it is intended. - .3 The amount of ballast water tested in the test cycle on board should be consistent with the normal ballast operations of the ship and the BWMS should be operated at the treatment rated capacity for which it is intended to be approved. - .4 Documentation of the results of three consecutive, valid test cycles showing discharge of treated ballast water in compliance with regulation D-2. - .5 Valid tests are indicated by uptake water, for both the control tank and ballast water to be treated, with viable organism concentration exceeding 10 times the maximum permitted values in regulation D-2.1 and control tank viable organism concentration exceeding the values of regulation D-2.1 on discharge. - .6 Sampling regime: - .1 For the control tank: - .1 three replicate samples of influent water, collected over the period of uptake (e.g., beginning, middle, end); and - .2 three replicate samples of discharge control water, collected over the period of discharge (e.g., beginning, middle, end). - .2 For treated ballast water: - .1 Three replicate samples of discharge treated water collected at each of three times during the period of discharge (e.g., 3 x beginning, 3 x middle, 3 x end). - .3 Sample sizes are:

+- .1 For the enumeration of organisms greater than or equal to 50 micrometres or more in minimum dimension, samples of at least one cubic metre should be collected.
 If samples are concentrated for enumeration the samples should be concentrated using a sieve no greater than 50 micrometres mesh in diagonal dimension. - .2 For the enumeration of organisms greater than or equal to 10 micrometres and less than 50 micrometres in minimum dimension, samples of at least one litre should be collected.
-If samples are concentrated for enumeration the samples should be concentrated using a sieve no greater than 10 micrometres mesh in diagonal dimension. - .3 For the evaluation of bacteria a sample of at east 500 millilitres should be taken from the influent and treated water.

-- .7 The test cycles including invalid and unsuccessful test cycles are to span a trial period of not less than six months. - .8 The applicant is requested to perform three consecutive test cycles that comply with Regulation D2 and which are valid in accordance with paragraph 2.2.2.5.
-Any invalid test cycle does not affect the consecutive sequence. - .9 The source water for test cycles shall be characterized by measurement of salinity, temperature, particulate organic carbon and total suspended solids. - .10 For system operation throughout the trial period, the following information should also be provided: - .1 documentation of all ballast water operations including volumes and locations of uptake and discharge, and if heavy weather was encountered and where; - .2 the possible reasons for the occurrence of an unsuccessful test cycle, or a test cycle discharge failing the D2 Standard should be investigated and reported to the Administration; - .3 documentation of scheduled maintenance performed on the system; - .4 documentation of unscheduled maintenance and repair performed on the system; - .5 documentation of engineering parameters monitored as appropriate to the specific system; - .6 documentation of functioning of the control and monitoring equipment.
+If samples are concentrated for enumeration the samples should be concentrated using a sieve no greater than 10 micrometres mesh in diagonal dimension. - .3 For the evaluation of bacteria a sample of at least 500 millilitres should be taken from the influent and treated water.
+In the absence of laboratory facilities on board the toxicogenic test requirements should be conducted in an appropriately approved laboratory.
+However, this may limit the applicability of this test. - .7 The test cycles including invalid and unsuccessful test cycles are to span a trial period of not less than six months. - .8 The applicant is requested to perform three consecutive test cycles that comply with regulation D2 and which are valid in accordance with paragraph 2.2.2.5.
+Any invalid test cycle does not affect the consecutive sequence. - .9 The source water for test cycles shall be characterized by measurement of salinity, temperature, particulate organic carbon and total suspended solids. - .10 For system operation throughout the trial period, the following information should also be provided: - .1 documentation of all ballast water operations including volumes and locations of uptake and discharge, and if heavy weather was encountered and where; - .2 the possible reasons for the occurrence of an unsuccessful test cycle, or a test cycle discharge failing the D2 standard should be investigated and reported to the Administration; - .3 documentation of scheduled maintenance performed on the system; - .4 documentation of unscheduled maintenance and repair performed on the system; - .5 documentation of engineering parameters monitored as appropriate to the specific system; and - .6 documentation of functioning of the control and monitoring equipment.